gitlevich/thinking-about-agents/README.md

 I'm a software architect with thirty years of practice.
 I've spent time on domain modeling—finding the right abstractions before committing to code.
 That's the mode I'm in here.
 Not implementation, not empirical research.
 Just careful description of one mind's operation, aimed at people who might find it useful for building minds that aren't theirs.

 The series has three pieces:

-The first names a failure mode.
+[[The first](1-why-your-agent-gets-captured.md)] names a failure mode.
 Agents spiral—planning loops that won't terminate, critics that elaborate forever, tool chains that keep firing.
 I call it capture.
 It happens when generation consumes the resources that would be needed to interrupt generation.
 I describe what capture feels like from inside, and sketch what an architecture with explicit modes, bandwidth, and a regulator might look like.

-The second asks where goals come from.
+[[The second](2-how-goals-precipitate.md)] asks where goals come from.
 Most architectures I’ve seen described take goals as parameters.
-But in my own experience, goals aren't prior to attention.
-They precipitate from it.
+But in my own experience, sometimes goals precipitate from preferences.
 Preference pulls attention, attention collapses into pattern, pattern crystallizes into goal.
 I trace that sequence and suggest what emergence might require.

-The third introduces sigils.
+[[The third](3-sigils.md)] introduces sigils.
 A sigil is a label on a door—opaque from outside, containing a world inside.
 In this framing, memory isn't storage and retrieval.
 It's attention visiting regions of a structure that also holds the present.
 I describe why traversals stop at sigils, what it would mean to enter one, and what this might imply for agents handling deep context.

 Each piece includes toy code.
 The code isn't production architecture.
 It's a way of checking whether the descriptions are coherent enough to run.
 Theory predicts behavior; if the behavior matches, the description isn't empty.